Aaron Hernandez Trial Day 1: Defense opens by slamming Boston PD's 'corruption'

 “No, that doesn’t sound like him at all,” Neusa de Abreu testified when asked whether her brother had any conflicts with drug dealers.

 • Accused first assistant district attorney Patrick Haggan of trying to get the jury to “discriminate” against Hernandez.
-Baez took issue with Haggan, during his opening statement, focusing on Hernandez’s fame and fortune in contrast with the humble lives of the victims, each of who worked cleaning buildings in Boston.
+Baez took issue with Haggan, during his opening statement, focusing on Hernandez’s fame and fortune in contrast with the humble lives of the victims, who each worked cleaning buildings in Boston.

 And this was just Day 1.